 7. Identify and Share Resources

 Gather and share resources, especially those that support any vulnerable populations.
-Start at the ODLOS site: www.ala.org/offices/diversity/resources.
-YALSA’s wiki may also be of use: http://bit.ly/2i1OqWI.
+Start at the ODLOS site: http://www.ala.org/aboutala/offices/diversity/initiatives.
 Recent topics of national concern have included individuals’ rights relating to topics such as health care, immigration, race, religion, and sexual orientation.
 Connect with local organizations and agencies to identify helpful resources, and if you identify any gaps in your collection during your information gathering, work to eliminate them.
 When you’re determining things like format and the best way to disseminate resources, keep in mind the segment(s) of the community you’re trying to reach.
 Think beyond the traditional bulletin board and book displays, and be sure to leverage online tools.
 And don’t forget about human resources!
 There may be co-workers and community members who can serve as ‘living books,’ coaches, mentors, and more.
 For inspiration, check out humanlibrary.org.

-Libraries Transforming Communities: Models for Change is a new ALA initiative that will introduce libraries to various dialogue and deliberation approaches to help libraries of all types bring disparate opinions to the table and lead conversations in their communities.
-ALA’s Public Programs Office (PPO) is offering free webinars and in-person trainings in 2017 and 2018, and customized for three different groups of library types and sizes.
-For more information about Models for Change: www.programminglibrarian.org/articles/facing-divided-nation-ala-offers-free-training-libraries
+Libraries Transforming Communities: Models for Change is an ALA initiative that will introduce libraries to various dialogue and deliberation approaches to help libraries of all types bring disparate opinions to the table and lead conversations in their communities.

-For youth-focused programming, check out the ready to use materials from tolerance.org at http://www.teacherplanet.com/resource/tolerance.php and YALSA’s Teen Programming HQ (http://hq.yalsa.net/index.html)
+For youth-focused programming, check out the ready-to-use materials at http://www.teacherplanet.com/resource/tolerance.php and YALSA’s Teen Programming HQ (http://hq.yalsa.net/index.html)

 For general programming resources, check out the Programming Librarian site (http://programminglibrarian.org/) and, read this Programming Librarian article that highlights several library programs held in the days immediately following the election: http://www.programminglibrarian.org/articles/post-election-library